prettier/prettier/README.md

 ### API

-The API is a single function exported as `format`.
+The API has two functions, exported as `format` and `check`.
 The options argument is optional, and all of the defaults are shown below:

 ```js